-Trump trial could end soon; Dems fail to win support
+Trump trial could end soon; Alexander says no to witnesses

 Thursday’s testimony included soaring pleas to the senators-as-jurors who will decide Trump’s fate, to either stop a president who Democrats say has tried to cheat in the upcoming election and will again, or to shut down impeachment proceedings that Republicans insist were never more than a partisan attack.

 “Let’s give the country a trial they can be proud of,” said Rep. Adam Schiff, the lead prosecutor for House Democrats.
-Americans, he said, know what it takes for a fair trial.
 He offered to take just one week for depositions of new witnesses, sparking new discussions.

 Trump attorney Eric Herschmann declared the Democrats are only prosecuting the president because they can’t beat him in 2020.